carolinevannebo/IN5020_Oblig2/README.md

 But in this case, other threads would be stuck for getting resources due to the locked thread of getSyncedBalance.
 In the correct implementation, we don't directly stop getSyncedBalance when adding deposit and interest are not executed, instead, we put getSyncedBalance into outstandingCollection and execute it in the  outstandingCollection instead of executing it immediately.

+### About output files
+- Under /utils you can find the output files, the `broadcast_output_Rep.txt` files are logging what each replica receives by broadcasting
+- Under the same folder are some `output_Rep.txt` files which are logging more of the execution

 ### About the spread library
 It consists of 12 classes.
 The important ones are: